nus-cs4215/x-frontend-t1-xz-jj/README.md

 # x-frontend
-This is a simplified variant of the Cadent Frontend updated to use a simple example calculator language (x-slang) to be used as a base for student projects.
+This is a simplified variant of the Cadent Frontend updated for SICPy.

 ## Getting Started